Anthony Dobbins

-Anthony "Tony" Dobbins (born August 23, 1981) is an American-Italian professional basketball player and coach who last played for Scafati Basket of the Italian Serie A2 Basket.
+Anthony Dobbins (born August 23, 1981) is an American-Italian professional basketball coach and former player who is an assistant coach for the Boston Celtics of the National Basketball Association (NBA).

 Professional career

 Playing in Europe

 On August 6, 2013, he signed with JDA Dijon for the 2013–14 season.
 At the end of the season, he was again named the French League Best Defensive player of the Year.

 On July 17, 2014, Dobbins signed with French club Strasbourg IG for the 2014–15 season.

 On November 13, 2015, he signed with Viola Reggio Calabria for the 2015–16 Serie A2 Basket season.

 On September 8, 2016, he signed with French club BCM Gravelines.
 On November 6, 2016, he parted ways with Gravelines after appearing in seven league games and three FIBA Europe Cup games.
 On December 17, 2016, he returned to Italian Serie A2 and signed with Scafati Basket.

 Coaching career

 Boston Celtics

-In 2020, he was promoted as an assistant coach by the Boston Celtics after spending two year as video team with the Celtics.
+In 2020, he was promoted as an assistant coach by the Boston Celtics after spending two years as video team with the Celtics.
+Dobbins became an NBA champion when the Celtics defeated the Dallas Mavericks in 5 games in the 2024 NBA Finals.